 What are Octopus Agile rates today?

-Octopus Agile rates today change every 30 minutes across 14 UK regions.
-You can check the live half-hourly prices on Energy Stats UK or in the Octopus Energy app.
+Octopus Agile prices change every 30 minutes across 14 UK regions.
+You can see today’s half-hourly rates right here on Energy Stats UK or in the Octopus Energy app.

 What is the Octopus Agile kWh cost today?

-Today’s Octopus Agile kWh cost varies by region and settlement period.
-Each 30-minute slot has its own rate, displayed in pence per kWh.
+Today’s Agile rates vary by region and time of day.
+Each 30-minute slot has its own price in pence per kWh, reflecting the wholesale electricity cost.

 When are tomorrow’s Octopus Agile tariff prices published?

-Tomorrow’s Octopus Agile tariff prices are published every day after 4pm.
-This allows you to plan energy use around the cheapest slots in advance.
+Tomorrow’s Agile prices are published daily after 4 pm.
+That gives you time to plan your usage around the cheapest periods.

 Where can I view Octopus Agile price history by region?

-You can view the full Octopus Agile price history for all 14 UK regions on Energy Stats UK.
-Charts, CSV downloads and negative pricing events are included for easy analysis.
+You can browse the full price history for all 14 UK regions on Energy Stats UK.
+Charts, CSV downloads and data on negative pricing events are all available.

 Can Octopus Agile tariff prices go negative?